 - Email: email@example.com

 Hello!
-My name is Emy Merriman and I am a nutrition student at the University of Texas.
+My name is Emy Merriman and I am a nutrition student at the University of Texas who hopes to work in the medical field upon graduation.
 Rather than typing out my resumé and life aspirations, here are some impromptu facts about me: My golden doodle is my best friend.
-Homemade puppy chow is one of my favorite snacks (also sometimes for breakfast).
-I love apples with peanut butter, frozen grapes, & veggies prepared any/every way (#nutritionmajor).
-I find running, cycling, boxing, yoga, & cleaning (yes, cleaning- dishes, laundry, vacuum…) very therapeutic.
+Homemade puppy chow is one of my favorite snacks.
+I love apples with peanut butter, frozen grapes, & veggies prepared any/every way.
+I find running, cycling, boxing, yoga, & cleaning (yes, cleaning) very therapeutic.
 I like having conversations with people at the cash register.
-Things that make me happy are fresh bedsheets, reading outside, and doing handstands.
-Eating ice cream, paddle boarding with friends, walking with my incredible family (or dogs), and trying new recipes are some of my favorite pastimes.
+Fresh bedsheets, reading outside, and doing handstands make me happy.

 I believe that scars are proof of bravery and that we’re only living faith when we taste a bit of fear in our mouth.
 I also believe that “this too shall pass.”
-No matter how wonderful and epic and glorious life is right now, the sun will go down.
-And no matter how painful and difficult and ugly life is right now, the sun will come up.
+I believe that there are far, far better things ahead than any we leave behind, and that there is proof of hope with every rising sun.
 I know that my time here is limited, so I want to take every second to love deeply, serve willingly, and run joyously.
 Though the road may be challenging, I strive to embrace my race.
 I study the faith and endurance of runners who have gone before me, and I run as light as possible, pushing past my endurance limits, and fixing my eyes on the Great Prize.

 Why I Ride